-The Board of Directors of HOCHDORF Holding Ltd consisted of seven non-executive members until the ordinary Annual General Meeting 2017, and of six after the ordinary Annual General Meeting 2017.
-Michiel de Ruiter was a member of the management until 30 April 2015 as Managing Director Baby Care and is therefore considered as an executive member of the Board of Directors.
+In 2018, the Board of Directors of HOCHDORF Holding Ltd consisted of seven non-executive members.
+Michiel de Ruiter was a member of the Group Management until 30 April 2015 as Managing Director Baby Care.
 None of the other members of the Board of Directors previously belonged to Group Management, and no member has any material business relationship with the issuer or one of the issuer’s group companies.

 |Name||Born||Nationality||Member since||Elected in||Elected until|

-1956; Place of residence: Kriens LU.
-Member of the Board of Directors since: 2005.
+1956; Place of residence: Kriens LU; Member of the Board of Directors since: 2005.
 Vice Chairman since: 2014.
 Training/degree: Studies in food sciences at ETH Zurich, major in dairy science; Dipl.
 LM.
 Ing.
 ETH; Dr sc. techn.
-Professional background: Five years in executive positions at Weichkäserei Baer AG in Küssnacht am Rigi, three years in executive management at Galactina AG Belp (baby food production); 15 years in executive management of Kambly SA, Trubschachen, five years as CEO, 11 years as CEO Chocolats Halba.
-Professional activity: Since 2017 CEO Coop Production Centre Pratteln, site management.
+Professional background: five years in executive positions at Weichkäserei Baer AG in Küssnacht am Rigi three years in executive management at Galactina AG Belp (baby food production); fifteen years in executive management of Kambly SA, Trubschachen, five years as CEO, eleven years as CEO Chocolats Halba.
+Professional activity: since 2017 CEO Coop Production Centre Pratteln, site management.
 Other activities: Board Chair (VRP) of Chocolats Halba Honduras since 2014; since 2017 member of the strategic R&D agenda 2030 for the Swiss food industry.

-1955; Place of residence: St. Gallen.
-Member of the Board of Directors since: 2014.
+1955; Place of residence: St. Gallen; Member of the Board of Directors since: 2014.
 Training/degree: Dr iur., licensed attorney and admitted as notary (Canton of St. Gallen).
 Professional background: Studies in jurisprudence at the University of Zurich; doctorate in 1982.
 Professional activity: Self-employed attorney with own law firm in St. Gallen since 1988.
-Other activities: Member of the Cantonal Council of St. Gallen since 2003 (FDP faction); 2010/2011 president of the cantonal parliament; member of various foundation boards and boards of directors (e.g. Chairman of the Board of Directors of Druckguss Systeme AG, St. Gallen; member of the Board of Directors of Gebrüder Knie, Schweizer National-Circus AG, Rapperswil; member of the Board of Directors of René Faigle AG, Zurich); President of Homeowners Association (HEV) of the Canton of St. Gallen.
+Other activities: Member of the Cantonal Council of St. Gallen since 2003 (FDP faction); 2010/2011 President of the Cantonal Council; member of various Board of Trustees and Board of Directors (including Chairman of the Board of Directors of Druckguss Systeme AG, St. Gallen; member of the Board of Directors of Gebrüder Knie, Schweizer National-Circus AG, Rapperswil; member of the Board of Directors of René Faigle AG, Zurich); President of Homeowners Association (HEV) of the Canton of St. Gallen.

-1967; Place of residence: Hamburg/Germany.
-Member of the Board of Directors since: 2017.
-Training/degree: Business graduate.
-Professional background: Business studies at the University of Augsburg; 1988 to 1992; 1994 to 2007 various management positions in sales, marketing, trade marketing and category management at Kraft Foods Germany; 2007 to 2010 Head of Sales Traditional Trade at Kraft Foods Germany; 2010 to 2015 positions as «Director Sales Traditional Trade Europe», «Director Sales Activation, Strategy and Business Change Europe and China» at Mondelēz International; 2015 to 2016 Country Manager at Jacobs Douwe Egberts in Denmark.
-Professional activity: Since 2017 Director Sales International at Tchibo, Germany.
+1967; Place of residence: Hamburg/Germany; Member of the Board of Directors since: 2017.
+Training/degree: business graduate.
+Professional background: Business studies at the University of Augsburg; 1988 to 1992; 1994 to 2007 held various management positions in sales, marketing, trade marketing and category management at Kraft Foods Germany; 2007 to 2010 Head of Sales Traditional Trade at Kraft Foods Germany; 2010 to 2015 positions as "Director Sales Traditional Trade Europe", "Director Sales Activation, Strategy and Business Change Europe and China" at Mondelēz International; 2015 to 2016 Country Manager at Jacobs Douwe Egberts in Denmark.
+Professional activity: since 2017 Director Sales International at Tchibo, Germany.
 Other activities: None.

-1962; Place of residence: Weinfelden TG.
-Member of the Board of Directors since: 2014.
+1962; Place of residence: Weinfelden TG; Member of the Board of Directors since: 2014.
 Training/degree: lic.rer.pol.
 Professional background: 1988 to 1989 management consulting in Germany; 1990 to 1992 group planning, UBS; 1992 to 1999 executive, Sauter Group, as CEO from 1996; 1999 to 2009 CEO of Belimed Sauter AG, Sulgen; 2005 to 2012 CEO of the Belimed Group, Zug.
 Professional activity: Independent entrepreneur with consulting activity and investment projects since 2012.
-Other activities: Member of the Foundation Board of the Thurgau Foundation for Science and Research; board member of three other SME.
+Other activities: Vice Chairman of the Thurgau Foundation for Science and Research; Vice Chairman of the Board of Directors of SIGG Switzerland Bottles AG; board member of three other SMEs.

 Pursuant to Article 15 of the Articles of Association, the maximum number of other mandates that members of the Board of Directors may hold is: